ChenyangShi/ChenyangShi.github.io/_pages/about.md

   - /about.html
 ---

+Hello.
 This is Olivia Shi's home on the web!

-Lorem ipsum.
+Now, I am a senior student at Southwest Jiaotong University.
+My research interests lie on Computer Vision, Machine Learning, Natural Language Processing, and Data Science.